nitin-agam/AppStore-Clone/README.md

 - How to show and hide floating view on scroll up and down?
 - How to implement infinte scrolling to fetch more data?
 - How to manage your logs properly?
+- How to put constraints programatically without any library?
+- How to make all UIs programatically in an app?

 and many other things...